zucchinicheesecake/JulesChallange/README.md

 ## Test Instructions

 This is a comprehensive technical challenge to assess your ability to create innovative blockchain solutions.
-You must build a complete, functional cryptocurrency from the ground up.
+You must build a complete, functional cryptocurrency from the ground up **using the Rust programming language**.

 ## Challenge Objectives